The Home Depot

 Violation detail — type, amount, documentation requirements

-Inbox surfaced violations in deadline order — most urgent first.
-Violation detail showed type, amount, documentation requirements, and the $25 threshold check before suppliers committed to the dispute flow.
+Inbox sorted by deadline urgency.
+Violation detail showed type, amount, required documentation, and threshold check before suppliers committed to the dispute flow.

 Dispute Reason & Document Upload